Kathleen “Eleanor Patricia” Haughey (1932-2026)

 Sister Kathleen entered the convent on August 6, 1950.
 After professing vows, she began her ministry as an elementary school teacher and earned her bachelor’s degree from Trinity College in Washington, D.C.
 Her growing interest in speech pathology led her to pursue graduate studies, including summer courses at North Carolina State University in Greensboro and eventually a master’s degree in the field.
 This opened new doors for her ministry, especially in education.

-Reflecting on these 75 years, Sister Kathleen sees her story as one woven with love, faith and the gentle guidance of the Holy Spirit.
-She cherishes the many messengers—family, friends, teachers, mentors, and especially her fellow Sisters of Notre Dame de Namur—who supported her along the way.
-Today, she continues her journey in Ipswich, Massachusetts, living joyfully in a praying community of Sisters.
+She celebrated her 75th Jubilee in 2025 with deep gratitude for the many blessings and experiences that have shaped her journey.
+Reflecting on these 75 years, Sister Kathleen saw her story as one woven with love, faith and the gentle guidance of the Holy Spirit.
+She cherished the many messengers—family, friends, teachers, mentors, and especially her fellow Sisters of Notre Dame de Namur, who supported her along the way.
+Most recently, she lived in Ipswich, Massachusetts, living joyfully in a praying community of Sisters.

 The Thread